nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 He, Oloru says that is Aiden's temple Oh.
 Lost to time.
 Wow.
 And that is why you are here, you said?
 To protect it?

 Yes.
-I was, as as the, flaming retribution came near, I was asked, by, Uvarra by way of well, Cadence, by by way of Uvarra to travel to this spot, to protect this from to protect this temple, what was inside, from any, from any, but from any, dark influences that we're trying to, get what was in what was in there.
+I was, as as the, flaming retribution came near, I was asked, by, Uvarra by way of well, Cadens, by by way of Uvarra to travel to this spot, to protect this from to protect this temple, what was inside, from any, from any, but from any, dark influences that we're trying to, get what was in what was in there.
 Oh, is is that why the goblins attack the fire walkers?
 Is that why they're coming here, do you think?
 I believe the little green men are here to, are are wishing to get gain access to that temple, but, we have been able to repel them, and we will continue to do so.

 That is quite troubling.
 Where we come from, there is a, I I think I mentioned a temple to Shanonua, and the goblins are coming there as well, we believe, to try to gain access.
 And we have also so far been able to stop them.
 It's very interesting that all that the survive the two known survivors of this cataclysm both ended up in places where the temples of the the temples of the of the guiding luminescences and the and the, and the rank of brilliance deities are.
 Perhaps Raythellian is guiding us even further.